Albany Post Road: History

 The Albany Post Road, still called "Broadway", continues to Van Cortlandt Park, through what was once called the "Vale of Yonkers", and passes Greystone, the former estate of Samuel J. Tilden, now part of Untermyer Park.
 The village of Ardsley takes its name from the estate of Cyrus W. Field, who owned 780 acres (3.2 km2) of land lying between Broadway (Dobbs Ferry) and the Sprain Brook (Greenburgh) named Ardsley Park.
 He had named Ardsley Park after the English birthplace of his immigrant ancestor, Zechariah Field (East Ardsley, West Riding of Yorkshire, England), who immigrated to the U.S.

 Broadway (U.S. Route 9) as it passes the Old Dutch Church of Sleepy Hollow.
 Visible in the lower-right corner is an 18th-century milestone, bottom center is a mounting block, or carriage stone.

-The milestone near the Old Dutch Church of Sleepy Hollow reads: "Miles from New York 28."
+Milestone near the Old Dutch Church of Sleepy Hollow reads: "Miles from New York 28."
 Milestones were placed along the Albany Post Road to assist travelers with navigation and to help calculate postage delivery fees.

 Just north of Washington Irving's Sunnyside is the Old Dutch Church of Sleepy Hollow featured in his "The Legend of Sleepy Hollow" (1820).
 Running concurrent with U.S. Route 9, the Albany Post Road drops the name "Broadway" as it approaches the village of Ossining.
 In early autumn 1777, General Israel Putnam retired along the Post Road in the face of Sir Henry Clinton's advance on Peekskill.

 The rough route was as follows: